Earth Fare to reopen both stores in Charleston area after securing lease in West Ashley

 The Charleston area will soon see the return of both of its former Earth Fare organic supermarkets.

-The Asheville, N.C.-based grocer said Thursday it will reopen its West Ashley store site that closed earlier this year when all others in the chain went dark.
+The Asheville, N.C.-based grocer said Thursday it will reopen its West Ashley store site that closed earlier this year when the entire chain went dark after it filed for bankruptcy protection.

 "We have confirmed the lease and secured the location of the Earth Fare on 74 Folly Road," said Betsy Bevis, category and corporate marketing manager for the grocer.